 Evaluation of dried and table grape varieties (MT15026)

-What’s it all about?
+What was it all about?

 For table grapes, new varieties adapted to local conditions will enable Australia to differentiate its products in international markets, enhance export opportunities and increase domestic consumption.
-The new varieties are intended to reduce production costs and minimise issues such as berry collapse in Thompson seedless, as well as poor budburst and low fruit bearing in sub-tropical regions.
-Early and late ripening types, and those with favourable long-term storage and transport characteristics, will also extend the season and provide opportunities to develop new markets.
+Future new varieties are intended to reduce production costs and minimise issues such as berry collapse in Thompson seedless, as well as poor budburst and low fruit bearing in sub-tropical regions.
+Early and late ripening types, and those with favourable long-term storage and transport characteristics, will also extend the season and provide opportunities to develop new markets

 Specific project activities included the continued evaluation of seedless material established by CSIRO in previous projects; identification of new selections for inclusion in multiplied plot trials; and establishment of new advanced selections for semi-commercial and regional testing.